lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Similar to a smart contract's fallback function, which allows a contract to be notified of an incoming transaction with a value, the [`universalReceiver(bytes32,bytes)`](#universalReceiver) function allows for any contract to receive information about any interaction.

 This allows receiving contracts to react on incoming transfers or other interactions.

 ## Motivation
-There are often the need to inform other smart contracts about actions another smart contract did perform.
+There is often the need to inform other smart contracts about actions another smart contract did perform.

 A good example are token transfers, where the token smart contract should inform receiving contracts about the transfer.

 By creating a universal function that many smart contracts implement, receiving of asset and information can be unified.